 Case-study-based introduction to statistical methods as practiced in the biological, environmental, and health sciences.
 Descriptive methods, experimental design, probability, interval estimation, hypothesis testing, one- and two-sample problems, power and sample size calculations, simple correlation and simple linear regression, one-way analysis of variance, categorical data analysis.
 (Formerly Statistical Methods for the Biological and Environmental Sciences.)
-Prerequisite(s): Score of 31 or higher on mathematics placement exam, course 2 or 3 or 11A or 15A or Mathematics 3 or 11A or 19A.
+Prerequisite(s): score of 300 or higher on the mathematics placement examination (MPE), or course 2 or 3 or 6 or 11A or 15A or Mathematics 3 or 11A or 19A.
 Concurrent enrollment in course 7L is required.
-(General Education Code(s): IN, Q, SR - Statistical Reasoning) D. Draper, H. Lee, R. Prado
+General Education Code(s): IN, Q, SR - Statistical Reasoning

 5 Credits